jrr-microbio/metag_virus_training/viral_tutorial.md

 After we have annotated and have all of our files, we need to manually curate our database to only true viral genomes.
 The steps are described in the Sullivan SOP as well, but they are here for clarity:

+### Step 4: Manual curation of viral contigs

-#### Screening based on viral and host gene counts, score, hallmark gene counts, and contig length
+#### Part 1: Screening based on viral and host gene counts, score, hallmark gene counts, and contig length

 The viral and host gene counts from checkV can be used for false positive screen ing.
 Since checkV is very conservative on calling viral genes, those sequences with viral genes called by checkV should be viral, and those with no viral gene called